 Pulled quadriceps (Quad)

-A pulled quad happens usually from Shooting or a long pass that requires lots of strength from the quad as well as the abdominals.
-This is a great example of why soccer trainers are the best choice for strength & conditioning – we understand how each part of the body supports the other for all movements!
-So if the Abs are weak then the poor quads are having to do most of the work.
+A pulled quad happens usually from shooting or kicking long.
+This requires lots of strength from the quad as well as the abdominals.
+Great example of why soccer trainers are the good choice for strength & conditioning.
+Most former players understand how each part of the body supports the other for all movements!
+So if the abdominals are weak then the quads have to do most of the work.
 Eventually an isolated muscle will get tired and break down, resulting in a pull.

 There’s not much you can do about Osgood, but take some ibuprofen, vitamin D, & Ice when it flares up.
 This condition is not serious and usually goes away within a few months.